SCE +12.9% | PPA deadline: Jul 4, 2026. Lock your rate now ↓

 You Still Get the Tax Credit Benefit

-Freedom Forever claims the commercial ITC (Section 48E) and passes the savings to you as a lower PPA rate.
+Your qualified installer claims the commercial ITC (Section 48E) and passes the savings to you as a lower PPA rate.

 Battery Storage Included

-25-Year Production Guarantee
+Production Guarantee - in Cash

 Zero Maintenance, Zero Hassle